-Week 8: Skipping week seven here (it's more of the same); week 8 is around when you can start letting your puppy explore things other than just your house.
+Week 8: You’ve finally reached the point when you can start letting your puppy explore things other than just your house.
 They can be let out, under supervision, to your yard, assuming you have one.

 Puppies are curious, energetic, and lovable, but that doesn't mean the world itself protects them.
 I knew someone whose new puppy, in the course of playing with the world in their backyard, tripped and severely hurt their eye with a stick.
 Ouch!